 - Buttermilk: Make sure it is room temperature.

-- Peaches: I recommend using fresh peaches.
+- Peaches: Use fresh, ripe peaches.
 You’ll need 2 peaches for the cupcakes and a little over 2 peaches for the buttercream frosting.

-- Butter: Use room temperature butter for the buttercream frosting.
+- Butter: Use room temperature unsalted butter for the buttercream frosting.

 - Powdered Sugar: I recommend sifting your powdered sugar.
 It only takes a minute and it makes sure you don’t have any little bumps of powdered sugar in your frosting.

-Peaches: I have not made the frosting with canned peaches, but I have used them for the cupakes.
-Use sliced peaches and chop them or buy chopped peaches.
+- I have not made the frosting with canned peaches, but I have used them for the cupakes.
+Use sliced peaches and chop them or buy chopped canned peaches.
 Drain canned peaches well before using.

-Buttermilk: Full fat sour cream or full fat yogurt can be used as a substitute.
-You could even make your own buttermilk substitute if you wanted to.
+- Use full fat sour cream or full fat yogurt as a substitute for buttermilk.
+You could also make your own buttermilk substitute.

 Please see the recipe below for the full list of measurements and baking time.

-STEP ONE: Combine the wet ingredients.
+STEP One: Pictured above.
 Stir to combine the buttermilk, sour cream or yogurt, oil, eggs, and vanilla.

 Next, stir in the chopped peaches.

-- Filling the cupcake liners: Use a cookie scoop or even an ice cream scoop the batter.
+- Tip #2: Use a cookie scoop or even an ice cream scoop to fill the cupccake liners with the batter.
 It’s easier to get cupcakes of the same size and is typically less messy than using a spoon or measuring cup.

-- Check for doneness: To check if your cupcakes are finished baking, stick a toothpick into the center of a cupcake.
-If it comes out clean,, the cupcakes are done.
+- Tip #3: To check if your cupcakes are finished baking, stick a toothpick into the center of a cupcake.
+If it comes out clean, the cupcakes are done.
 You can also gently press the top of a cupcake.
 If it’s springy, they’re done.
-If you also like baking cakes and have wondered how to know when your cake is done, check out this article from The Kitchn called “5 Ways to Tell When Your Cake is Done.”
+Check out called 5 Ways to Tell When Your Cake is Done to learn more.

 - 1/2 cup oil vegetable or canola